 Logistics Platform

-How Hurricane Studio served as technical co-founder for a logistics startup for 5 years, building the team, making architecture decisions, and helping them raise multiple funding rounds.
+Technical co-founder for 5 years, building the team, making architecture decisions, and helping raise multiple funding rounds.

 The Situation